LouisFrey1/TetrisQLearning/readme.md

 * I utilize a linearly decaying exploration probability \epsilon, that decides whether to take the predicted action or a random action.
 After 2000 epochs, the \epsilon value settles at 0.001.
 * If the random action is not taken, the deep Q-Network is used to calculate the action that maximizes the fitness of the next state.
 * After an action is chosen, the previous state, the current state and the reward is added to the replay memory.
-* There are multiple options for the reward function: 1 + #lines cleared^2; 1 + #lines cleared; 1, if at least 1 line was cleared.
+* There are multiple options for the reward function:
+  - 1 + #lines cleared^2;
+  - 1 + #lines cleared;
+  - 1, if at least 1 line was cleared.
-* The first 2 options promote a more risky playstyle, that involves leaving a column at the edge, while waiting to clear as many lines as possible with a single tetromino, while the last option prioritizes clearing lines whenever possible.
+* The first 2 options promote a more risky playstyle that involves leaving a column at the edge, while waiting to clear as many lines as possible with a single I-tetromino, while the last option prioritizes clearing lines whenever possible.
 * After each epoch, a minibatch (512 samples) is taken from the replay memory and used to update the weights of the model.

 Single (lr 0.01):